QuickBlox/q-municate-ios/Pods/Flurry-iOS-SDK/README.md

 Don't forget to read how to track events correctly in Apple Watch Extensions  in FlurryiOSAnalyticsREADMExx.pdf

-To enable Tubmlr in-app sharing:
+To enable Tumblr in-app sharing:
 ```
 pod 'Flurry-iOS-SDK/FlurrySDK'
 pod 'Flurry-iOS-SDK/FlurryAds'